orangejuice/blog/data/activity/movie-金属之路-鲜为人知的古代文明之路-2019/record.en.md

   subtitle: 2019 / Japan / Documentary
 ---

-An exciting story of iron tool development history.
+An exciting story about the history of iron development.